This post may contain affiliate links (disclosure here).

 What if I paint directly over stained wood?

-When it comes to painting over stained wood, prep is the key.
+If you are considering painting your grandmother’s wooden furniture or that vintage dresser you bought at the thrift store there is a high chance the wood is stained.
+In this case, prep is the key.
 Based on my experience there are 2 main reasons NOT to paint directly over stained wood.

 Number 1 reason is paint bleed-through.
 It’s one of the most common issues encountered when painting furniture.
 Bleed-through is a brownish or yellowish stain that peeks through your paint as it begins to dry.
 These stains are particularly notable on light color paint.
 Bleeds are one of furniture flippers’ worst nightmares.
 That’s why you need to be cautious when you want to paint that old brown dresser with white paint.
 It’s not impossible but you need to prep it right.